The Ideal Location for Solar Panels

 Common Roof Types for Solar Installations

-Common rooftop shingles include asphalt, tile, wood, shake, slate, composite, rubber, copper and metal.
-Some options, like shake and wood, require extra care, but it is possible.
+Common rooftop shingles include asphalt, tile, wood, shake, slate, composite, rubber, copper, and metal.
+Some options, like shake and wood, require extra care, but it’s possible.
+The age of the roof also matters in the securing of the mounting and racking of the solar modules once installed.

 If the shingles need replacing, waiting until the roof gets replaced will cost less.
-Homes that don’t have a roof yet or need re-shingling often are good candidates for solar shingles or in-roof solar installations.
-Discover if solar works for your home today with a solar quote.
+Homes that don’t have a roof yet or need re-shingling often make good candidates for solar shingles or in-roof solar installations.